martscht/academic-kickstart/content/home/contact.md

 widget = "contact"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 130  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.

-title = "Contact"
+title = "Kontakt"
 subtitle = ""

 # Automatically link email and phone?